Drive sales on autopilot with ecommerce-focused features

 4. Timing and frequency

-Sending emails by understanding the optimal time when your subscribers are most active can boost email open rates.
+Sending emails by understanding the optimal time when your subscribers are most active can improve email open rates.

 However, days and times can vary by industry or audience.
 For example, B2B audiences are most active during business hours before 6 PM, and ecommerce customers are most active during weekends or after business hours.
 You can use these as a starting point, but then you need to experiment to see what your audience responds to.

-And coming to email frequency, maintaining a balance is crucial to gain higher open rates.
+And coming to email frequency, maintaining a balance is crucial to gaining higher open rates.

 Too many or too frequent emails can frustrate your recipients, and inconsistency can cause a drop in engagement rates.
-Most marketers believe 1-3 weekly emails are the golden standard to maintain good open rates.
+Most marketers consider between one and three weekly emails to be the golden standard for maintaining good open rates.

 5. Mobile optimization